afforeroc/flask-cf/README.md

 Flask>=0.12
 ```

 3.3 Create `manifest.yml` file and edit it with following template.
-You should change `name` attribute and their value should be **unique** because it will used as part of an **URL** where your app will deployed.
+It is necessary change of value of `name` attribute and this should be **unique** because it will used as part of an **URL** where your app will deployed.
 For example, you can put your initials and today's date.
 > Text
 ```
 ---